 Between now and the end of the quarter we will use a variety of forms of evidence to explore the history of the United States from the end of the 19th to the beginning of the 21st centuries.
-We will be emphasizing several interconnected themes over the course of the quarter:
+Because it is impossible to cover every aspect of U.S. history in the 20th century in eleven weeks, we will be emphasizing several interconnected themes over the course of the quarter: